Red stained ground,

 Mess gets a bad wrap.

 “Cleanliness is next to godliness.”
 But what about the real and raw experience of birth?
-It’s VERY messy—yet I can’t think of anything more sacred or holy.
+It’s VERY messy—yet I can’t think of anything more life-giving.

 There’s blood, mucus, amniotic fluid, baby urine…and sometimes there’s poo.
 And the labour noises—the heavy breathing, the deep ‘ooo’ exhalations and apparently there can be ‘mooing’?!